 Williams aims to reduce the impacts our infrastructure has on communities by attempting to site the pipeline routes along existing rights of way, roadways or other utility corridors.
 For existing partnerships, we conduct an annual checkup of our assets on landowner properties to confirm that our infrastructure is operating safely and unobtrusively.
-We have ongoing communications with landowners to resolve concerns and complaints.

-For FERC-permitted projects, we make every reasonable effort to avoid the use of eminent domain.
+We have ongoing communications with landowners to every reasonable effort to avoid the use of eminent domain.
 Our corporate philosophy is to introduce eminent domain only as a last resort.
 We try to reroute, when possible, to avoid property owners who do not want to work with us.
 To support this effort, Williams follows a formal landowner complaint resolution procedure to discover concerns and determine an appropriate resolution in a timely manner.
 Our goal is to reach mutual agreements with all new landowners.